KULL-Centre/_2023_Theisen_Molecular_Switching/README.md

 # _2023_Theisen_Molecular_Switching
 This repository contains the data files related to our manuscript "Molecular switching in transcription through splicing and proline-isomerization regulates stress responses in plants" by Theisen et al., 2023.
-This study explores the molecular mechanisms of transcriptional regulation in plant stress responses, offering new insights into proline-isomerization and its impact on regulation.
+The study explores the molecular mechanisms of transcriptional regulation in plant stress responses, offering new insights into proline-isomerization and its impact on regulation.
+Binding studies were used to identify a bivalent region of the transcription factor DREB2A responsible for the interaction with the ACID domain of the mediator complex component Med25.
+In addition, NMR and AF2 modelling is combined to produce and verify a complex structure of the mediator complex component Med25-ACID and the trancsription factor DREB2A.
+Due to heterogeneous complex structure, Med25-ACID:TF complexes are hard to study.
+Here we use CEST NMR to explore the bound state of DREB2A.

 **Manuscript Status**: Under review.